return home

 Yellow fever: 5 cases in endemic areas.
 Or >1 cases in an area previously without yellow fever.

-Measurement approach: Large or disruptive VPD outbreaks are identified using data collected by the International Coordinating Group for Vaccine Provision, WHO Headquarters and WHO Regional Offices with technical assistance from VPD control, elimination, and eradication initiatives.
+Large or disruptive VPD outbreaks are identified using data collected by the International Coordinating Group for Vaccine Provision, WHO Headquarters and WHO Regional Offices with technical assistance from VPD control, elimination, and eradication initiatives.
 For multi-country outbreaks, each country’s portion of the outbreak was assessed separately.

 Data source: VPD eradication, elimination, and control programmes and the WHO World Health Emergencies surveillance systems